chester-lang/chester2025draft/docs/src/dev/tyck-improvement-proposal.md

 - More comprehensive trait test cases
 - Advanced trait composition patterns

-## 10. Detailed Plan for Complex Union Types
+## 10. ✅ Detailed Plan for Complex Union Types

+**Status: BASIC IMPLEMENTATION COMPLETED**

-**Note**: Many of the planned union type improvements have been completed and documented in the devlog entries for 2025-03-15 and 2025-03-23.
-The implementation includes proper handling of union subtyping and cell coverage.
+Many of the planned union type improvements have been completed and documented in the devlog.
+The implementation includes proper handling of union subtyping and cell coverage through the new AutoConnect propagator.

 ### Future Work for Complex Union Types